Gwen Cooper (author)

 Gwen Cooper is a New York City-based American novelist and author of the 2009 New York Times bestselling memoir Homer’s Odyssey: A Fearless Feline Tale, or How I Learned about Love and Life with a Blind Wonder Cat, a memoir about her life with an abandoned, eyeless cat that she rescued when he was three weeks old and subsequently named Homer.

 In 2007, Simon & Schuster published Cooper's first novel, Diary of a South Beach Party Girl, inspired in part by Cooper's own experiences living and working in Miami's trendy South Beach in the late 1990s.

 Cooper's third book, Love Saves the Day, a novel told from the point of view of a cat named Prudence, was published by Random House in January, 2013.
 Set in both New York City's Lower East Side during the 1970s/1980s and on the present-day Upper West Side, the novel takes its name from two inspirations: The Love Saves The Day vintage store located on Manhattan's East Village and from the “Love Saves The Day” gatherings of the early 1970s, well-known underground parties that were the proving ground of Dee-Jays and modern dance music.

 Early life and education

 Cooper was born in Miami, Florida on October 24, 1971.
 She moved to New York City in 2001, where she currently lives with her husband, Laurence Lerman.

 Cooper is active with numerous animal-welfare organizations and donates 10% of her royalties from Homer’s Odyssey to organizations that serve abused, abandoned, and disabled animals.
 In September 2010 she traveled to Raleigh, NC to present a $10,000 check to Blind Cat Rescue & Sanctuary.

 Homer, Cooper's oldest cat and inspiration for Homer’s Odyssey: A Fearless Feline Tale, or How I Learned about Love and Life with a Blind Wonder Cat, was euthanized on August 21, 2013, at age 16.
-There have been reactions to his passing away worldwide, with thousands of fans showing their support on social media.
+There have been reactions to his death worldwide, with thousands of fans showing their support on social media.